 I picked 17 attractions that I thought would be representative of how a day at Magic Kingdom would be going.
 There are rides with variable capacities – Space Mountain and Big Thunder Mountain can operate with one or two sides loading, for example.
 Other rides, like Peter Pan’s Flight, Buzz Lightyear’s Space Ranger Spin, and Under the Sea ~ Voyage of the Little Mermaid are basically going to run at full capacity all day, every day as you’re not taking vehicles off the track.
 Other attractions, like Mad Tea Party or The Magic Carpets of Aladdin, are not the most popular attractions, but high wait times there are typically indicative that waits are much longer everywhere else.
-For example, the Adventureland spinner might not be attractive when Jungle Cruise is a walk-on, but might be looking pretty, pretty good when the wait there is 75 minutes and Aladdin is still commanding just ten.
+For example, the Adventureland spinner might not be appealing when Jungle Cruise is a walk-on, but might be looking like a more reasonable selection when the wait there is 75 minutes and Aladdin is commanding just ten.

 For comparison’s sake, here’s wait times from the least crowded day of the year, which happened to be the day before the hurricane hit:

 I probably wouldn’t hop in the van and drive towards Florida when they threaten that “the big one” is coming, but it is a surefire way to experience the lowest possible waits.
 Two weeks later, on September 23rd, wait times would be almost three times as long.

 And for the sake of amusement, here’s the busiest day of the year, December 31st, just through midnight:

 On the other hand, braving the chances of a catastrophic storm may be preferable to experiencing the known threat that is New Year’s Eve at Magic Kingdom.
 Wait times were 442.9% higher on December 31st than September 9th.